ruminder-hub/ruminder-hub/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently studying at Dalhousie University and working as a Software Intern.
+- 🤔 Before starting my Masters, I worked for Samsung R&D and warehouse automation using robots startup GreyOrange.
+- 🤔 During my masters, I worked on different projects in which I learnt different languages, explored different databases and cloud services by Amazon, Microsoft;
 - 👯 Recently I have started writing articles on using different software tools in your application which you can found <a href="https://web.cs.dal.ca/~ruminder/" target="_blank">here</a>
-- 🤔 To get deeper understanding of software development, I joined startup company, GreyOrange Robotics.
-I learnt development of software from scratch.
-Here I worked in Spring Boot, explored microservices architectures using eureka server, and developed new microservices and features.
-- 🤔 During my masters, I worked on different projects in which I learnt different languages, explored different databases and cloud services by Amazon, Microsoft;
 - 💬 Ask me about anything, I am happy to help;

 ### My Tech Stack